solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 7. On lines 32-35, by granting the `UNMASK` permission to `TestUser`, and executing the query again, masking is not applied.

-Note that Dynamic Data Masking does not change data in the database; it just obscures data in result sets that unauthorized users cannot see.
+Note that Dynamic Data Masking does not change data in the database; it just obscures data in result sets so that unauthorized users cannot see it.
 This reduces the impact on consuming applications.
 Read more about Dynamic Data Masking [here.](https://docs.microsoft.com/sql/relational-databases/security/dynamic-data-masking)

 ## Task 7: Row-Level Security

-In the previous task, we demonstrated Dynamic Data Masking, a data obfuscation technique transparent to end users.
-It couples well with Row-Level Security, which dictates the rows of a result set that can be displayed to a given user.
+We demonstrated Dynamic Data Masking in the previous task, a data obfuscation technique transparent to end-users.
+It couples well with Row-Level Security, which dictates the rows of a result set are delivered to a given user.

-This is useful for BI scenarios, as reports only need to query one table, but can still restrict the result sets of queries over the table.
+This is useful for BI scenarios, as reports only need to query one table but can still restrict the result sets of queries over the table.
 The alternative is writing separate views for each user, which becomes difficult to manage.

 1. Navigate to the SQL scripts section of the Knowledge center.
 Select the **Row-Level Security for dedicated SQL pools** SQL script.